katiejots/fp-in-the-cloud/README.md

 Go to [http://localhost:4000](http://localhost:4000) in your browser to view the application.

+* To use the GHCI REPL in the context of your application code, use the command `cabal repl`.

 # Making Changes

 * Make your changes to the app code and test them locally.
 When they look right, add and commit the changes in Git with commands such as `git add -A` and `git commit -m "I changed x because y"`.